Electro-Corp/BrainF-ck-Interpreter/readme.md

-# Small BrainF Compiler in C
+# Small BrainF Interpeter in C
 Supports all BrainF functions (working on fixing loops)

 <br>